-I’m not a big fan of starters with barbecues but you could offer a selection of bought-in mezze - some hummus and taramasalata, stuffed vine leaves, olives and flat bread.
+I’m not a big fan of starters with barbecues but you could offer a selection of bought-in mezze - some hummus and beetroot dip (Waitrose does a good one in their new Levant range) stuffed vine leaves, olives and flatbread.
 If you want to add a home-made element (which always gives the impression you’ve made the lot!) try my charred aubergine salad.

 Charred Aubergine Salad

 There’s a popular middle-eastern dip which involves charring or roasting an aubergine then gouging out the flesh and making a dip.
 I’ve never been really grabbed by it because a) it takes ages to make b) turns a dirty beige colour and c) you discard the skin which is the best bit.
 Here’s the solution - a salad which includes all those lovely smoky flavours.

 Serves 4-6 as part of a selection of starters.
 Double the quantities if serving it one its own